 American Radio Relay League Field Day

 In the past, ham radio has been mostly been considered a senior male's game, but more and more younger people are seriously picking up on the hobby.
 This includes both girls and boys, young men and young women.
 It can be essential in times of emergencies because it works when other forms of communications don't.
-All of the radios are operating off of either 12 volt batteries, solar, wind power, or a generator.
+All of the radios are capable (and frequently are) of being operated on 12 volt batteries, solar, wind power, or a generator.
 When possible, most of the computers used were being run by a generator or battery instead of using mains power for the entire length of the event.
-The exception was that in 2019, we ran commercial power to the computer displaying the electronic map and the router handling the network of up to 7 computers to insure stability.
+The exception is that we generally run commercial power to the computer displaying the electronic map and the router handling the network of a number of computers.

 We had a single video from the 2022 ARRL Field Day event on June 25-26, 2022.
 Our club president, Francis Betts was given several items of appreciation and an award for all of the hard work he's put into making the JCARC what it is today!